wiheto/teneto/README.md

 If using this, please cite us.
 At present we do not have a dedicated article about teneto, but teneto is introduced, a long with a considerable amount of the metrics:

-Thompson, WH, Brantefors, P, Fransson, P. From static to temporal network theory – applications to functional brain connectivity. http://biorxiv.org/content/early/2016/12/24/096461
+Thompson, William Hedley, Per Brantefors, and Peter Fransson.
+"From static to temporal network theory applications to functional brain connectivity."
+Network Neuroscience (2017).